Josephjr05/The-SkyDecay-Project/README.md

 * Improved Psych 1.0 chart editor (With references from MMPE, and VSlice)
 * Improved systems (Accuracy, judgements, consistency of fps)
 * Improved general aspects of fnf that mixes with other rhythm games.
-* Will always update Psych Engine.
+* Fixes many problems with base Psych Engine.

 ## Other Credits:
-* P-Slice: For giving us some references to use/put into this engine (no code was taken besides imports that are left behind)
 * OS Engine: For underlay transparency code under notes playfield.
-* Sick Coders + Slushi Engine: For NotITG(Modchart editor), Gamejolt, and Voiid Chronicles additions code/features.
+* Sick Coders + Slushi Engine: Gamejolt, and Voiid Chronicles additions code/features.
 * Moon's Modded Psych Engine: For characters showing in the chart editor.
 * Fps Plus: For lil buddies in the chart editor.
 (We made them work with sustain notes!)
-* Js Engine (sadly): For extra options in chart editor like clearing player or opponent sides (but for Psych 1.0).
+* Js Engine (sadly): For extra options in chart editor like clearing player or opponent sides (but for Psych 1.0), Rendering Additions (ffmpeg stuff).
 * Psych Engine: For the amazing Pull Requests that ShadowMario ignores or doesn't want to add that is missing on Psych Engine itself!